Antzee1/100-days-of-code/readme.md

 ### Day 20 - Saturday 20.01.2018 - CSS Grid with only images: a look at animation
 <br/><img src="./images/log-day-20-contenteditable.gif" width="600"/>

 Did a bit of light weekend coding.
 I had seen [a pen by Mandy Michael on CodePen](https://codepen.io/mandymichael/full/BWyYYP/) where it was possible to change the text directly on the interface, so I wanted to investigate that.
 Here's the result - you can try it out [here on CodePen](http://bit.ly/2DltdxQ).
-It works on iPad and iPhone as well as on computers, and it resizes nicely to all viewports, so I think I finally have got a better understanding of that.
+It works on iPad and iPhone as well as on computers, and it resizes nicely to all viewports, so I think I finally have got a better understanding of that!

 Mandy Michael's pen is obviously a whole lot more exceptional since she also coded the letters! 😍